1. What if I cannot discover my primary love language?

 As for quality time, the time you spend staying in contact, working to encourage one another, sending one another notes and gifts, etc… is quality time.
 Of course, it’s not the preferred form of quality time, but it is quality time nonetheless.
 You must learn to view it and appreciate it as such.

 More specific ways you can express the language of quality time are to talk often about how you desire to stay close and keep your love alive.
-Read or re-read The 5 Love Languages together while you’re apart, or listen to Dr. Chapman’s podcasts, and discuss these together as a way of nurturing your relationship.
+Read or re-read The 5 Love Languages (or The 5 Love Languages Military Edition) together while you’re apart, or listen to my podcasts, and discuss these together as a way of nurturing your relationship.
 This, too, requires commitment, but if you truly love one another, then you’ll find the energy and time to stay connected.

 Use your situation as an opportunity to practice the other languages as well.
 Notes and gifts need to be viewed as more than “just” notes and gifts.
 They need to be viewed as physical effort and words of affirmation meant to express love.